plataplomo/hummingbot/workflow/portfolio_tracker_cleanup_refactor/week_06_strategy_replacement.md

   """Strategy factory for creating portfolio-integrated strategies.""" from __future__ import annotations

-  from typing import Dict, Any, Type from abc import ABC, abstractmethod
+  from typing import Any, Type
+  from abc import ABC, abstractmethod

+  from pydantic import BaseModel, ConfigDict, Field

   class BasePortfolioStrategy(ABC):
       """Base class for all portfolio-integrated strategies."""